 Chinese Calendar: From the ancient Chinese, as commonly around the world, lunar calendars were in use even though it was exactly the use of lunar, rather than solar, calendars which caused enormous difficulty.
 Also as Plunket writes, "There is in the great History of China a description given of a reformation of the calendar carried out by the Emperor Tchuen-Hio, whose date is placed at 2510-2431 B.C."

-The Bible's Year: John wrote the Book of Revelation in about 95 A.D., a century and a half after the Julian calendar reform of 45 B.C. which adopted a 365-day calendar with modern leap years.
+Hebrew Calendar and the Bible's Year: John wrote the Book of Revelation in about 95 A.D., a century and a half after the Julian calendar reform of 45 B.C. which adopted a 365-day calendar with modern leap years.
 However, in verses 11:2-3; 12:6, 12:14; and 13:5, John explicitly indicates a year of 360 days.
 By a 365-day calendar, three and a half years would equal 1278 days.
 However, John wrote of 1,260 days (3.5 * 360) in Revelation 11:3 & 12:6, which equals exactly the three and a half (360-day) years that he mentions in Revelation 12:14.
 That number also exactly equals the 42 months of Revelation 11:2 and 13:5.
 These year and month equivalents are exactly equal, and only equal 1,260 days, when calculating with months of 30 days each.
 Additionally, the prophet Daniel proclaimed, "Blessed be the name of God forever and ever, for wisdom and might are His.
 And He changes the times and seasons..."
 (Dan.
 2:20-21).
 Of course this could be a reference to the seasons as in Genesis 8:22.
 The first Hebrew word Daniel used in that statement is typically translated moment, time, or times, and the second word here rendered "seasons" is also translated times, or appointed period, epochs, or time.
 Thus Daniel may have been suggesting to his ancient audience that God's power was evident even in the world's changing calendars.
 As an end-times prophet, Daniel's book refers us to the latter days.
 Thus in the Lord's prophetic countdown in the Book of Revelation toward the New Creation, though written in the age of the modern calendar, God used His own originally perfect length of the year.
 The Book of Esther implies a 30/360 calendar in that King Ahasuerus reigned over 127 provinces (Esther 1:1; notice this is not rounded).
 And the king "made a feast lasting seven days" (i.e., one week; Esther 1:5) just after a feast of "one hundred and eighty days" (i.e., half a year; Esther 1:4) suggesting that those 180 days were exactly six months.
 Other passages consistent with Revelation's explicit 360-day year include Daniel 7:25 and 12:11-12.
 Finally, regarding the global flood, Genesis 7:11 7:24 and 8:3-4 twice mention a period of exactly 150 days, the five months from the 17th day of the second month to the 17th day of the seventh month.
 Because lunar months vary between 29 and 30 days and not until Roman times did men use a 31-day month, Moses here records calendar dates that present a pre-flood 30-day month, assuming the use of exclusive counting (as in Neh.
 5:1).
 Thus like Daniel and Esther, Genesis too implies a 360-day year as consistent with what is explicit in Revelation.

 Popular Science: The Arrow of Time, 1990, by Coveney and Highfield states, "the concept of time emerged from the pursuit of astronomy... the rising and setting of the Sun, the monthly movement of the Moon" (p.
 40).
 Note the enduring connection of the Moon's orbit with our calendar month, even to these modern authors.
 For back in antiquity, "Most important of all in ancient times was the lunar cycle, which [today] lasts around 29.5 days between each time the crescent of a new Moon appears in the western evening sky" (p.
 31).
 And then, "Many ancient calendars had 12 months based on the average period of around 30 days between new moons, making a year that fell short of the solar year and had to be extended: the original Egyptian calendar had 12 months and, being linked to the Moon's 30-day cycle, produced a 360-day year.
 [Though the authors ignore this, of course 12 x 29.5 would produce a 355-day year.]
 Later it had an additional five days added at the end of the year to keep the lunar month and the solar-based seasons coordinated and thus the calendar in step..." (p.
 42).

 Early Calendar Turmoil: Interest in ancient calendars is a necessary part of being, "interested in the history of the human race," judged Emmeline M. Plunket in 1903 in Ancient Calendars and Constellations (p.
 188).
-Egypt's ancient prayer to fix the calendar to the seasons and their first law of the Pharaoh to not change the calendar (see above) both testify to the intensity of the difficulty of ancient man, though brilliant, to come to terms with a year which they knew very well was just longer than 365 days, but which they could not seem to reconcile with..
+Egypt's ancient prayer to fix the calendar to the seasons and their first law of the Pharaoh to not change the calendar (see above) both testify to the intensity of the difficulty of ancient man, though brilliant (see below), to come to terms with a year which they knew very well was just longer than 365 days, but which they could not seem to reconcile with.
 In China, astoundingly, Confucius recommended something similar to the first law of the Pharaoh.
 "We read in the Confucian Analects that in answer to his 'disciple,' who had asked him, 'how the government of a country should be administered,' the Master said—as the first of five rules—"Follow the seasons of Hsia.'"
 Much earlier, about 2500 B.C., the emperor had undertaken undoubtedly a herculean effort to realign their calendar with the seasons.
 In Akkad, in the third millennium B.C., as Plunket reports, "in the inscription engraved on Gudea's diorite statue we had evidence of a reform of the already existing Accadian calendar—in use from a date much earlier than Gudea's in the neighbouring Babylonian kingdom."

 Calendar and Language Gods: For all the idols worshipped even in the modern world, it is not likely that any society today would begin worshipping the alphabet or the calendar (just as they're not likely to worship a doorknob).
 Likewise, if writing and alphabets had developed slowly over millennia, it is just as unlikely that ancient cultures would have worshipped them.
 The deification of such concepts implies both their extreme cultural significance and sudden adoption or dramatic change.
 Therefore, following the actual, historical dispersion from Babel and the confusion of the languages, not unexpectedly, pagans worldwide invented wisdom gods associated with the invention of the alphabet, literature, writing, and even as with the Aztecs, the calendar.